 A. You will have to deliver your project as to your product plan.
 It is not possible to extend your project duration.
 If you are not able to deliver within the scope and time defined in your project plan you will get the possibility to justify the non-accomplishment in an Executive Project Management Board hearing.
 If the outcome of this hearing is unsatisfactory, you will no longer be eligible for further funding.

-A. I am coming from the “French school”, with its strong theoretical background, what theoretical perspective is the WEAR Sustain project coming from?
+A. What theoretical perspective is the WEAR Sustain project coming from?

 WEAR Sustain is not an academic project and we are not using any political or philosophical “schools” of art &/or design.
 This is the sort of art/design silo approach that we want to avoid – WEAR Sustain seeks to bring artists / designers together with technologists to make less environmentally damaging and invasive products to market, and to push industry to think and do differently to save the environment and protect people’s rights – it’s does not get more ideological or political than that.